strongloop/strongloop.com2/_posts/2018-07-13-loopback4-model-relations.md

   public APIs exposed by the HasMany relation
 - `DefaultHasManyEntityCrudRepository` class which implements those APIs by calling utility functions on a target repository instance to constrain its CRUD methods.
-- `constrainDataObject[s], constrainFilter, constrainWhere` utility functions
-  which apply constraints on a data object (or array of data objects), filter, or where object.
+- `constrainDataObject, constrainDataObjects, constrainFilter, constrainWhere` utility functions which apply constraints on a data object, an array of data objects, filter, or where object

-Afterwards, in [1383], [Kyu] and I worked on adding more unit and integration test coverage for the components above.
+Afterwards, in [pull request 1383], [Kyu] and I worked on adding more unit and integration test coverage for the components above.

 ## Additional CRUD methods for hasMany relation

-Meanwhile, [Janny] worked on making the available CRUD API set for `hasMany` relations complete in [1403].
+Meanwhile, [Janny] worked on making the available CRUD API set for `hasMany` relations complete in [pull request 1403].
 The initial proposed list of CRUD APIs needed to be improved and she worked with [Miroslav] to simplify the relation API design.
-She reworked `find` method, and added `delete` and `patch` methods which are applicable to one more more instances of the target model.
-Check out the [API Docs] for those methods.
+She reworked `find` method, and added `delete` and `patch` methods which are applicable to one or more instances of the target model.
+Check out the [API Docs] for more information on those methods.

 ## hasMany relation decorator inference

-The initial involved implementation of `hasMany` relation expected users to explicitly declare the relation metadata and manually create the navigational property on a source repository by calling `constrainedRepositoryFactory`.
-[Kyu] and I went on to make UX simpler for users in terms of adding a `hasMany` relation to a LoopBack 4 application in [1438] with lots of great feedback from the team by:
+The initially involved implementation of `hasMany` relation expected users to explicitly declare the relation metadata and manually create the navigational property on a source repository by calling `constrainedRepositoryFactory`.
+[Kyu] and I went on to make UX simpler for users in terms of adding a `hasMany` relation to a LoopBack 4 application in [pull request 1438] with lots of great feedback from the team by:

 - implementing `@hasMany` decorator which takes the target model class and